Skip to content

 As part of their engagement, scholars are expected to:

-Furthermore, we’re actively participating in a subcommittee dedicated to organizing an inter-university event for QES scholars.
-This platform enables these scholars to showcase their work and foster connections with peers across various QES programs throughout Canada.
+Furthermore, we actively participated in a subcommittee that organized an inter-university event for QES scholars.
+The platform enabled scholars to showcase their work and foster connections with peers across various QES programs throughout Canada.